jakesgordon/javascript-state-machine/README.md

 How the state machine should initialize can depend on your application requirements, so the library provides a number of simple options.

-By default, if you dont specify any initial state, the state machine will be in the `'none'` state and you would need to provide an event to take it out of this state:
+By default, if you don't specify any initial state, the state machine will be in the `'none'` state and you would need to provide an event to take it out of this state:

     var fsm = StateMachine.create({